WebsitesAhoy/lifebeltpress/README.md

 # lifebeltpress
-Lifebelt Press — independent poetry imprint
+Lifebelt Press — an independent imprint publishing works of poetry and non-fiction.